Meitei people in Assam

-The Meitei people (ꯃꯩꯇꯩ ꯀꯥꯡꯂꯨꯞ), also called Manipuri people (ꯃꯅꯤꯄꯨꯔꯤ ꯀꯥꯡꯂꯨꯞ), is one of the minority ethnic groups in Assam.
+The Meitei people, also called Manipuri people, is one of the minority ethnic groups in Assam.
 They are referred to as Mekhlee, Mekhelee, Meckley, Monipuri, Monipuriya, Magalu, Mogolu, Moglie, Moglai, among many other names dedicated to them by the other people of Assam.

-Meiteis call Assam as "Tekhao" or "Tekhau" or "Tekhaw" (ꯇꯦꯈꯥꯎ).
-In October 2020 their population was estimated 168,127 with its population, the Meitei tribe is a fairly large ethnic minority in Assam and Meitei culture can be found in everywhere places.
+Meiteis call Assam as "Tekhao" or "Tekhau" or "Tekhaw".
+In October 2020 their population was estimated to be 168,127.
+The Meitei tribe is a fairly large ethnic minority in Assam and Meitei culture can be found in many places.

 History

 In the 16th century, the kings of Tekhao (Meitei language term for Assam) and Manipur had friendly relations.
 This friendship grew stronger after a route to Assam opened in 1536–37, leading to more social and cultural exchanges, as well as people moving between the regions.
 Meitei people started settling in Assam after a royal marriage in 1537.

 When Burmese King Bayinnaung of the Toungo dynasty captured Manipur kingdom during the reign of Meitei King Mungyamba (ꯅꯤꯡꯊꯧ ꯃꯨꯡꯌꯥꯝꯕ, 1562–1597), many people left Manipur.
 This movement continued until September 18, 1891.
 The emigrants from Manipur had to choose one of the routes through the hills, either Tongjei Maril (ꯇꯣꯡꯖꯩ ꯃꯔꯤꯜ) or Akhui routes.
 The lower plains of the Surma Valley (also known as Barak Valley) were good places for the Meitei people to settle because of their favorable geography, politics, and economy.

-In Assam’s history, a Meitei princess named Kuranganayani (ꯂꯩꯃ ꯀꯨꯔꯪꯒꯅꯌꯅꯤ), the queen of Assamese King Swargadeo Rajeshwor Singh, became a heroine when she killed a rebel named Raghav Moran with a sword in 1769.
+In Assam's history, a Meitei princess named Kuranganayani (ꯂꯩꯃ ꯀꯨꯔꯪꯒꯅꯌꯅꯤ), the queen of Assamese King Swargadeo Rajeshwor Singh, became a heroine when she killed a rebel named Raghav Moran with a sword in 1769.
 Historian S.K.
-Bhuyan says she is honored among Assam’s heroic women.
+Bhuyan says she is honored among Assam's heroic women.
 Another royal marriage happened after the death of Swargadeo Rajeshwor Singh, when his brother Swargadeo Lakshmi Singh married a Meitei princess.
 These events led to more Meitei people settling in Tekhao (Assam).